 Whilst Olanchito may be decidedly far away from most popular tourist hotspots within Honduras, if the place grabs your fancy then it is most certainly worth a visit.
 Olanchito is what I would call a destination for the intellectual traveller, it requires an appreciation of the arts and a sense of admiration for those few who have tried their utmost to celebrate and promote the exploits of their fellow ‘comejamos’.

-I would like to thank the daughter of Professor Carcamo, Maria, my dear companion – who so gracefully opened the doors of her town and family to me.
+I would like to thank all those who so gracefully opened the doors of her town and family to me.

 Ramón Amaya Amador“I left my town one day to travel the world.”